 The first primary (baby) teeth to come in are the two bottom front teeth between the ages of 6 and 8 months.
 Then the four upper front teeth emerge through the gums.
 The rest of your baby’s teeth will typically appear in pairs along the sides of the jaw until about the age of 2 ½ years of age at which time your child should have all his or her primary teeth.
 Then between the ages of 5 and 6, the first permanent (adult) teeth will start to erupt.
 Some of the permanent teeth replace primary teeth and some don’t.

 Your child’s primary teeth are very important.
 These first teeth hold space for the permanent teeth and they help your child chew, bite and speak.
 They also are important for appearance and good self-esteem.
 For these reasons, it is very important to provide your child with a nutritious diet full of healthy foods and see to it that he or she practices good oral hygiene to keep these teeth healthy.

 Schedule Your Child’s Happy Visit Today

 If it’s time for your child’s first dental visit, please schedule an appointment with us today.
 We love providing dental care to children and truly enjoy meeting our youngest patients for the first time!
-Dr. Wood and his friendly staff will make sure your child feels safe and secure.
+Drs.
+Wood and Chen and their friendly staff will make sure your child feels safe and secure.
 If you have any questions about how to care for your child’s teeth, please contact us as we’re always happy to speak with you.
 We look forward to seeing you and your child soon and welcoming you to our family dentistry practice where we give our patients many good reasons to smile!